Meeting the Essential Savings Needs of the Modern Workforce

-Fueled by rapid turnover in a tight labor market, the gig economy’s promise of a life/work balance, and the rise of non-traditional or independent work opportunities, the wave of exits has the potential to disrupt more than employers’ abilities to retain skilled workers—it could also worsen the nation’s retirement savings crisis.
-The rapid turnover and disruptions in employment put even more of the onus for retirement savings squarely on workers, while threatening their ability to achieve overall financial wellness.
-It’s a burden many individuals were already struggling with and trying to address through frequent job changes.
+Even as the wave of quitting known as the Great Resignation slowed down in late 2022, the factors behind it could have a long-term impact on employers’ abilities to keep skilled workers and on the nation’s retirement savings crisis.
+Rapid turnover and employment disruptions often increase the retirement savings burden on workers, threatening their ability to achieve overall financial wellness.
+It’s a burden many were already struggling with and trying to address through their frequent job changes.

-This impacts employers, as financial stress is known to lead to an increase in absenteeism and tardiness, higher healthcare costs, and decreased productivity.
-In fact, anxieties surrounding workers’ personal finances can cost employers $1,900 per year per employee in productivity losses.
-Collectively, American businesses are losing $244 billion annually due to employee financial health concerns.
+Having financially stressed employees leads to increased absenteeism and tardiness, higher healthcare costs, and decreased productivity.
+In fact, anxieties arising from personal finances have been estimated to cost employers $1,900 per year per employee in productivity losses.
+Collectively, American businesses could be losing $244 billion annually due to employee financial health concerns.

 What can employers do?
 It starts by understanding how the needs of workers have changed.